Donations at Work

 The NRRO collaborates with an extensive network of volunteer consultants who share their time, experience, and expertise to offer practical assistance to religious communities.
 On-site consultations by experts in eldercare delivery, finance, and community leadership provide hands-on support in addressing funding shortages and planning for long-term retirement and eldercare needs.

 The majority of consultations take place in conjunction with Planning and Implementation Assistance, a program designed for religious communities with critical deficits in retirement funding.
 By combining financial assistance with extensive consultative support, Planning and Implementation Assistance helps participating institutes address their most-pressing retirement challenges.
 Religious communities can also take advantage of Eldercare Consultations, which help congregations assess the cost and quality of eldercare delivery as well as long-term retirement needs and available funding.

-Proceeds from the Retirement Fund for Religious underwrite a variety of educational programs and resources—including workshops, publications, and online webinars—designed to promote comprehensive retirement planning and enhanced quality of life for aging members.
+Proceeds from the Retirement Fund for Religious underwrite educational opportunities that are designed to enhance eldercare and promote comprehensive retirement planning.
+Resources include workshops, publications, and a quarterly webinar series co-sponsored by the Avila Institute of Gerontology.
 Qualifying religious communities may also apply for Management and Continuing Education Assistance, which offers funding for the acquisition of basic management tools and for ongoing education in eldercare, financial management, or fund-raising.